areleu/vencopy/docs/gettingstarted/installation.rst

 can request it here from the clearingboard transport: https://daten.clearingstelle-verkehr.de/order-form.html Currently, venco.py is only tested with the B2 data set.

-In your localPathConfig.yaml, please enter the path to your local MiD STATA folder, it will end on .../B2/STATA/.
+In your user_config.yaml, please enter the path to your local MiD STATA folder, it will end on .../B2/STATA/.
 Now open your user folder in an IDE, configure your interpreter (environment) or type::

 	python run.py

-and enjoy the tool!

 Installation for developers